-- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended, showing a master's degree from an accredited institution with a grade point average of 3.7 or higher - Demonstrate successful completion of the following prerequisite coursework: - Theology: 40 quarter units (27 semester units).
-Note that 16 of the 40 quarter units may be taken at the undergraduate level. - Missiology: 40 quarter units (27 semester units) including theology of missions and cultural anthropology - Submit a Description of Proposed Research Interest - Submit a 40-50 page writing sample in English - Submit two academic references and one pastoral reference - Successfully pass a 3-hour PhD qualifying exam that will test their foundational knowledge of missiology and the specific area of their proposed doctoral research - If English is not the student's first language, submit an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.
+- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended, showing a master's degree from an accredited institution with a grade point average of 3.5 or higher - Demonstrate successful completion of the following prerequisite coursework: - Theology: 40 quarter units (27 semester units).
+These units cannot include biblical languages or "ministry" courses (i.e. preaching, homiletics, pastoral counseling, etc.).
+Note that 16 of the 40 quarter units may be taken at the undergraduate level. - Missiology: 40 quarter units (27 semester units), including at least 20 quarter units (toital) of mission theology, global history of Christianity, and cultural anthropology or other social sciences. - Submit three references: one pastoral and two academic. - Submit a 1-2 page Statement of Purpose (download guidelines here).
+Note: A match between interests of the applicant and strengths of our current Fuller faculty is a critical factor in admission decisions. - Submit a 15-30 page writing sample in English. - Applicants to the PhD ICS program who have not completed an English-based master's program will be required to submit an official score from either the Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.